ke1ewang/icons/README.md

-Quantumult X Policy Icon Set
+Icons for Quantumult X Policy